anweshar99/Technical-Writing-Portfolio/editing-sample.md

 ### Editorial Decisions

 - Identified conflicting rules around edit permissions
-- Introduced a **clear sequence**: editable → finalized → reopened
+- Introduced a clear sequence: editable → finalized → reopened
-- Retained ambiguity around "depending on status" without over-specifying
+- Retained the condition "depending on status" as the source did not define which statuses allow editing
+- Avoided over-specifying system behavior to prevent introducing assumptions not present in the original content

 ### Rationale

 The original version presented overlapping conditions without hierarchy.
-The revision introduces order and structure while preserving the possibility of conditional exceptions.
+The revision introduces a clear sequence of actions while preserving an unresolved dependency on record status.
+The source content did not specify which statuses allow editing, and adding that detail would risk introducing inaccurate or assumed behavior.
+This edit prioritizes structural clarity while deliberately preserving areas where the original intent is undefined.

 **Risk if unedited:** Users may be unclear about when records can be edited, potentially leading to incorrect assumptions about permissions or data loss.